ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/storage-design.md

 {: #Storage-Design-Considerations}

-When you design storage for disaster recovery in {{site.data.keyword.redhat_openshift_notm}} environments by using ODF, consider the following key factors.

-- ODF creates a virtualized storage layer, where your app data is replicated for high availability.
-Because ODF abstracts your underlying storage, you can use ODF to create File, Block, or Object storage claims from the same underlying raw block storage.

-- ODF is a software-defined storage (SDS), it aggregates storage that is declared, to the ODF cluster and then creates virtual pool of "persistent storage" that is available to your containers.

-- The "storage" can be local to the worker node hype-Converged with compute/storage using solid-state drive storage device or *attached* to the worker node or VPC block storage.
-The type of storage you use depends on the compute node types, such as VPC vs Bare Metals, and storage model such as external vs internal.

-- ODF uses storage volumes in multiples of 3 and replicates your app data across these volumes.
-The underlying storage volumes that you use for ODF depends on your OCP cluster type.
-For VPC clusters that use virtual machines, the storage volumes are **Block Storage for VPC storage volumes**.

-- For production use or in scenarios with heavy workloads, use dedicated storage nodes for ODF.
-By separating the operations of storage nodes, you can achieve better performance and scalability for your storage infrastructure.
+When designing storage for disaster recovery in Red Hat OpenShift environments, it is critical to evaluate the architectural principles and requirements before selecting a specific solution.
+This section outlines the key considerations for building a resilient, scalable, and performant storage architecture for containerized workloads.

+## Software Defined Storage (SDS)
+SDS is a system that abstracts storage resources from the underlying hardware, allowing Opsnshift to manage and provision storage as a programmable, scalable pool through a software layer.
+It decouples storage management from specific hardware, enabling the creation of flexible, automated storage devices for applications, often using a Container Storage Interface (CSI) driver.
+This approach allows for the use of commodity hardware and or cloud drives that provides features like dynamic provisioning, snapshots, and data replication, all managed via OpenShift APIs.
+Using an SDS solution that is built on an open-source software-defined storage platform such as Ceph provides a unified system for object, file, and block storage.

+## OpenShift Native Integration:
+When selecting a storage system, your goal should be on identifying a solution that fully integrates with OpenShift APIs and operators, Dynamically provisioning Persistent Volumes (PVs) for container workloads using a CSI driver, lifecycle management, monitoring, and seamless orchestration of containerized workloads.
+This ensures storage behaves like a native part of the cluster.

+## Unified Storage
+While choosing a storage system for your stateful applications, select a single platform that is capable of providing multiple storage types such as block, file, and object, so that different workload requirements can be met without managing multiple underlying storage systems.
+Unified storage simplifies operations, reduces complexity, and supports diverse enterprise workloads.

+## Performance
-- When using VPC clusters with VSIs, for performance considerations, use VPC Block storage 10 IOPS for worker nodes.
+To ensure that your application perform optimally under heavy load, select a block storage tier that meets your organization application performance baseline.
+IBM Cloud provides various block storage performance tiers with differing performance characteristics, select a tier that meets your applications IOPS and throughput needs.
+When using VPC clusters with VSIs, for performance considerations, use VPC Block storage 10 IOPS for worker nodes.

-- In OpenShift Data Foundation (ODF), the replication factor is set to 3 by default.
-When you add capacity, plan to add storage nodes in multiples of 3.

-- Plan to have fewer than nine storage devices per node.
-This helps prevent potential bottlenecks and enhances the efficiency of data access and retrieval.

-- You can optimize the performance of your ODF volumes by matching the type of workload you're running with a suitable IO profile.

-- Choose at least two {{site.data.keyword.redhat_openshift_notm}} clusters that are located in different regions.
+For more information refer to https://cloud.ibm.com/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#defined-performance-profile

 ## Resources